 Weekly articles are free on the website, but to access an additional three daily updates a week, a subscription is available for $12 a month or $120 a year.

 This is another great example of how to monetize your expertise in the form of a newsletter.
-Not only does Heated owner Emily Atkin have the writing chops thanks to her being a journalist, but also a strong passion for solving the climate crisis.
+Not only does Heated owner Emily Atkin have the writing chops thanks to her being a journalist, but she also has a strong passion for solving the climate crisis.
 With the two combined she’s created a winning paid newsletter subscription.

 Before subscribers opt for a paid subscription, they can check out what to expect in Heated’s free blog, which is updated with fresh content and news frequently.
 Similar to Sinocism, when you sign up to the newsletter, you’re directed to a landing page with the most premium plan pre-selected.
 From there, subscribers can opt for Free, Monthly, Yearly or Founding member plans.

-Editor's note: This post was originally published in October 2020 and has been updated with new insights and examples for 2023.
+Editor's note: This post was originally published in October 2020 and has been updated with new insights and examples for 2025.